shivajiva101/sban/README.md

 #### ban_dbx

-Dumps the database to xban2 file format.
+Dumps the database back to xban2 file format.
+Use it before you uninstall this mod if you intend using xban2 and wish to retain the data.

 ```Usage: /ban_dbx```